Home » Addiction » Fentanyl Fenty Fold

 Why Does The Fentanyl Fold Occur

 The Fentanyl Fold occurs because fentanyl severely depresses the central nervous system, reducing muscle tone and impairing the brain’s ability to maintain posture.
 Breathing slows, awareness fades, and the body slumps forward involuntarily.
-This posture has become increasingly associated with fentanyl use in public settings, especially in urban centers across New Jersey, where fentanyl-laced substances are rampant.

 Does the Fenty Fold Indicate an Overdose?